AdobeDocs/experience-platform.en/help/data-prep/api/schemas.md

 ## Retrieve a specific schema

-You can retrieve information about a specific schema by making a GET request to the `/schemas/{ID}` endpoint.
+You can retrieve information about a specific schema by making a GET request to the `/schemas/` endpoint and providing the ID of the schema you wish to retrieve in the request path.

 **API format**